 As you already know a lot about the software by now, you should check it out and see if it’s suitable for you.

 If you’re planning on making colored charts, I highly recommend it.
 If you want to create stitch charts, I’d rather recommend another application.
-You could try Crochet Charts or Inkscape, also free applications that I’ll be preparing articles about.
+You could try Crochet Charts or Inkscape, also free applications that I’ve written about in the series about software for crochet charts.

 You can see an overview of all of these and more in the dedicated article once it’s finished.
 Here are other blog articles about the design process.